alexkwolfe/spark/README.markdown

 is disabled unless you specify the `--watchfile` option.
 The `--watchfile` option to specifies single file to watch &mdash; just touch the watched file to gracefully restart your app.

+Auto-restart signals `HUP` in all environments except `development`, which always signals `INT` on file system changes.
+That means that in development, any pending requests will be forcibly terminated on file system changes.

 ## Logging

 Spark exposes `process.sparkEnv.log` to each server worker process.
 This logger writes to the